sniemeyer1/Command-Line_Trivia-Game/README.md

 Type 'Y' then press return to begin: Y
 ```

 The first question displays.
-Once the user inputs their answer, the console will print the answer, if the answer was correct or not, your score, and instructions to press return for the next question.
+Once the user inputs their answer, the console will print the user's answer, whether the answer was correct or not, their updated score, and instructions to press return for the next question.
 For example:

 ```bash
 Your Answer: 3